Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Transport in Portugal

-Getting around Portugal can sometimes be a frustrating affair.
-The metropolitan railway systems in Lisbon and Porto are pretty extensive – but they’re also known to run a few minutes late.
-The bus networks also seem to follow their own timetable, but cover the entire city.
-This means it’s entirely possible to get around the place without a car – you just need a little patience.
+The metropolitan railway systems in Lisbon and Porto are effective – but often run a few minutes late.
+The bus networks seem to follow their own timetable, though it covers the entire city.
+This means it’s entirely possible to get around without a car – you just need a little patience.

-If you can, we suggest you buy a car.
+If you can, I suggest you buy a car.
 This is far cheaper than renting in the long term.

 Food in Portugal